What is A Surge Arrester, and How Does it Work?

 Surge arresters provide a powerful layer of protection against one of nature's most destructive forces—lightning.
 By combining physical encasement with electrical grounding, surge arresters can direct destructive surges away from equipment and wiring systems.

-They work like lightning rods to protect homes and businesses from damage caused by lightning strikes or other power surges.
-With the use of surge arresters, individuals and businesses alike can take comfort in knowing that their equipment is safe from sudden impact, as well as potential overvoltage damage.
+They act like lightning rods, protecting homes and businesses from damage caused by lightning strikes or other power surges.
+With surge arresters, individuals and companies alike can take comfort in knowing their equipment is protected from sudden surges and potential overvoltage damage.

-Furthermore, these protective devices are easily installed in existing wiring systems without requiring complicated costs or labor.
-Investing in some basic surge arrester protection can save time and money due to the mitigation of future damages now that's just smart planning!
+Furthermore, these protective devices can be easily installed in existing wiring systems without incurring high costs or labor.
+Investing in some basic surge arrester protection can save time and money due to the mitigation of future damages.
+Now that's just thoughtful planning!

 Protection from Power Surges